asticode/go-astiencoder/README.md

 - integrate your video encoder in a GO ecosystem
 - visualize your encoding workflow and statuses/stats of nodes in real time
-- communicate with the encoder through a web socket to tweak behaviours in real time
+- communicate with the encoder through an HTTP API + websocket to tweak behaviours in real time
 - build your own video encoder and take control of its workflow

 # How do I install this project?